-If a practitioner is leading or a learner is joining a video-conferencing call or live-streaming call from home or outside the school setting they should:
+If a practitioner is leading or a learner is joining a video-conferencing call or live-streaming call from home or remotely they should:

 - choose a neutral location that is appropriate and safe, e.g. a living room, a study or a kitchen

 - encourage learners to work from a suitable communal home location where they feel comfortable, preferably accompanied by their parent/carer

 - reduce the possibility of the lesson being interrupted by other household members or pets.

 - Carefully consider what is in view of the camera, i.e. check that the background is professional and does not contain images or information that should not be shared or that could be deemed inappropriate.

 - It may be helpful to ask a ‘critical friend’ to check what is in view of the camera.